 - Cut the circle in diamond or square shapes as shown in the picture.

-- The size will be of your choice.
+- The shape and size is your choice.
 Half inch or one inch square is ok.

 - Heat oil.
 Keep heat medium.

 - Add the cut shankarpale pieces in the oil. these will first sink to the bottom and then rise to the top as they are getting cooked.

 - Keep stirring the shankarpale so that they are evenly fried on both the sides.